Propagate Clematis by Layering

 Place a board or other solid surface under the vine for ease of the next steps.
 It is optional but it does help.

-Slice the clematis vine
+Slice the Clematis Vine

 Use a sharp knife to slice into the stem between two leaf nodes.
 The slice is about an inch long.